 - Industry analysis should explore the various verticals and/or markets to identify trends and opportunities.
 This will require you to investigate the state of each vertical/market in terms of size, growth, challenges and outlook.
 Give some thought as to how these trends will affect your company over the next three to five years and even beyond.
 Combine your competitive information with your market and industry trends analysis to look for new growth opportunities.

 - Customer analysis requires stepping into your customers shoes to learn what problems they are trying to solve and why, how the various available solutions do or don’t solve the problem and what they think and feel about these solutions, their buying criteria and process, and their supplier preferences and requirements.
-Talking with current customers (your advisory board is a good starting point) and reviewing your win/loss analysis will help you discern what your customer think about and value about your organization, solutions, and capabilities.
+Talking with current customers (your is a good starting point) and reviewing your win/loss analysis will help you discern what your customer think about and value about your organization, solutions, and capabilities.
 Only customers can tell you why they selected your organization and if your organization has delivered.

 Your main purpose in performing this analysis is to understand:

 - What it takes to take advantage of these opportunities

 - What hurdles you might encounter, and

 - Your best options for addressing and overcoming these hurdles